zoemigicovsky/grapevine_rootstocks/README.md

 # grapevine_rootstocks
-Figures, data, and code for the manuscript "Grapevine rootstocks affect growth-related phenotypes"
+Figures, data, and code for the manuscript "Grapevine rootstocks affect growth-related scion phenotypes"